 The drinking, the banter, and the Ohio-bred sense of stark realism made me draw the comparison of a more mature and refined Guided by Voices.
 I told this to National super-fan and St. Pete Times / REAX columnist / photographer “Sonic Gabe” and it seemed like I punched him in the stomach.
 Maybe I’m wrong.

-Towards the end of the show, Matt left the stage to serenade the entire HOB audience with “Terrible Love” by working his way around the floor and towardthe-national_house-of-blues_orlando_kisses-and-noise_8 the back bar.
+Towards the end of the show, Matt left the stage to serenade the entire HOB audience with “Terrible Love” by working his way around the floor and toward the back bar.
 The National’s encore was perfect with a rousing version of “Mr. November” and a gentle unplugged (not just acoustic, but totally unplugged – no mics, no amps) sing-along with the crowd and Owen Pallet for “Vanderlyle Crybaby Geeks” – a sweet little butterfly kiss goodnight.

 Lewis better be a girl … wait …